 Changes in the wp-config.php file can sometimes cause access issues.
 Here’s how to review and fix potential problems and regain access to your wordpress admin area:

-Check for Syntax Errors: Open the wp-config.php file and check for any syntax errors, such as missing semicolons or incorrect variable assignments.
+Check for Syntax Errors: Open the wp-config.php file and check for syntax errors, such as missing semicolons or incorrect variable assignments.

-Ensure Correct Configuration with the latest version of PHP.: Verify that the database name, username, password, and host are correctly set: check your server’s error log
+Ensure Correct Configuration with the latest version of PHP.: Verify that the database name, username, password, and host are correctly set: check your server’s error log.

 define('DB_NAME', 'your_database_name');